 Step 1: Give outdoor cats shelter from the cold

-Yes, their thickened winter coats help feral cats weather winter’s chill, but they still need warm, dry, well insulated, and appropriately-sized shelters.
+Yes, their thickened winter coats help stray and feral cats (often called "community cats") weather winter’s chill, but they still need warm, dry, well insulated, and appropriate-sized shelters.

-A shelter building party can be a fun weekend project!
-Ask your friends, neighbors, and coworkers.
+A shelter-building party can be a fun weekend project!
+Ask your friends, neighbors, and coworkers to join in.
 Try contacting local youth groups to find out if they will help build shelters as a service project.

 Creating a life-saving shelter for outdoor cats is easy and inexpensive.

-The reason size is important is that the shelter must trap the cats’ body heat to warm the shelter’s interior.
-If the shelter is too large, it will be difficult for the cat’s body heat to keep the space warm.
+A shelter must trap the cats’ body heat to warm its interior.
+If the shelter is too large, it will be difficult for the cats' body heat to keep the space warm.

-Straw is the best material to put in the shelter because it allows cats to burrow.
+Straw is the best material to put in a shelter because it allows cats to burrow.
 Pillowcases loosely stuffed with packing peanuts and shredded newspaper also work.

 Keep things clean: Replace straw and newspaper if moist or dirty and wash and re-stuff pillowcases as needed.

-If it’s really cold where you live and you can’t check on the shelters regularly, don’t use the above insulations.
+However, if it’s really cold where you live and you can’t check on the shelters regularly, don’t use the above insulations.
 “Wallpaper” the shelter’s inner walls and floor with Mylar.
-It reflects back body heat, so it’s okay for cats to lie on it.
+It reflects back body heat, and it’s okay for cats to lie on it.

 Don’t use blankets, towels, or folded newspaper; they absorb body heat and chill cats who are lying on them.
 Forego hay, too, which may irritate noses and cause allergic reactions.

-Step 2: Give cold outdoor cats food and water
+Step 2: Give outdoor cats food and water

-If you can do so without compromising the privacy and security of the shelter, place it near the food and water you leave out so the cats won’t have to travel much.
+If you can do so without compromising the privacy and security of the shelter, place food and water near the shelter so the cats won’t have to travel far.

-You can also place two shelters—doorways facing each other—two feet apart.
+A way to protect food and water is to place two shelters—doorways facing each other—two feet apart.
 Then create a canopy between them by securing a wide board from one roof to the other.
-Food and water will be protected under the canopy.
+Then put the food and water under the canopy.

-What you put them in can make a difference.
-A thick plastic water container that’s deep and wide provides better insulation than thin plastic or ceramic.
+What you put food and water in can make a difference.
+A thick plastic water container that’s deep and wide is better insulated than a thin plastic or ceramic container.
 A solar-heated water bowl can prevent or delay water and canned food from freezing.

-If shelters are well-insulated, you can put bowls of dry and moist food inside the shelter, but far from the doorway.
+If shelters are well insulated, you can put bowls of dry or moist food inside them but far from the doorway.
 Even if the moist food freezes, the cats’ body heat will defrost it when they hunker down in their shelter.

 Don’t put water bowls inside the shelter.
-Water is too easily spilled, and a wet shelter will feel more like a refrigerator than a toasty haven.
+Water is easily spilled, and a wet shelter will feel more like a refrigerator than a warm haven.
 You’ll find suggestions for keeping water from freezing at the Neighborhood Cats website.

-Don't attempt TNR in the winter unless you can return the cats to a warm shelter
+Don't attempt TNR activities in the winter unless you can return the cats to a warm shelter

-People may be concerned about trap-neuter-release during winter because they worry about releasing females who have had their stomachs shaved for surgery.
+People may be concerned about Trap-Neuter-Return during winter because they worry about releasing females who have had their stomachs shaved for surgery.
 But winter trapping has its advantages.
-There are far fewer pregnant cats, so you’ll largely avoid difficulties with young kittens and nursing mothers.
-Plus you can get a step ahead of the spring kitten season.
+There are far fewer pregnant cats, which makes for a less complicated surgery, and you’ll prevent the birth of many kittens come spring, when the majority are born.